MikeLasz/robustness_rdf2vec/README.md

 # Investigating the Robustness of RDF2Vec
 ![alt text](poster/plots/Experimental_Setup-1.png "Experimental Setup")

-In times of the *semantic web* there is much data available in the form of knowledge graphs.
+In times of *semantic web* there is much data available in the form of knowledge graphs.
 However, as many machine learning algorithms rely on numeric data, it is required to transform the data from the space